Dsnits/Dsnits/README.md

 - 👀 I’m interested in Developement and Innovation
 - 🌱 I’m currently learning LLM
 - 💞️ I’m looking to collaborate with  Technology Enthusiast
-- 📫 How to reach me via contact : 9471637960 via E-mail:deepak.nitsikkim@mail.com
+- 📫 How to reach me via contact : 9471637960 or via E-mail:deepak.nitsikkim@mail.com

 <!---